Persons Who Failed to Obtain Colorectal Cancer Screening Despite Participation in an Evidence-Based Intervention

 Colorectal cancer, Community-based participatory research, Health disparities, Screening, Social cognitive theory

 Digital Object Identifier (DOI)

 Smith, Selina A.; Alema-Mensah, Ernest; Yoo, Wonsuk; Ansa, Benjamin E.; and Blumenthal, Daniel S., "Persons Who Failed to Obtain Colorectal Cancer Screening Despite Participation in an Evidence-Based Intervention" (2017).
-Neurobiology.
+Translational Neuroscience.
 887.